US Rep. Ilhan Omar divorces husband in Minnesota

 - With his latest masterpiece vs. Bucs, Russell Wilson continues to refine his comeback artistry | Larry Stone

+Omar’s attorney, Jaime Driggs, says Omar’s grateful she and Hirsi reached a resolution for the sake of their children.

-Attorneys for Omar and Hirsi did not immediately respond to requests for comment.
+An attorney for Hirsi didn’t respond to a request for comment.